blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 **Building Service Chains:**

-Design so that all requirements can be achieved through service chains alone
+Design so all requirements can be achieved through service chains alone

 **Strict Rules:**
 - ❌ No Constructors